fleetdm/fleet/handbook/ceo.md

     - Remind the organizer with [this link to the handbook that all CEO events have times chosen by Sam before booking](https://fleetdm.com/handbook/company/communications#schedule-time-with-the-ceo).
   3. Bring prepped discussion item about this proposed event to the next CEO roundup, including the purpose of the event and why it is helpful or necessary for the CEO to attend (according to the person requesting the CEO's attendance).
 The CEO will decide whether to attend.
   4. Delete the "UNCONFIRMED" block if the meeting is confirmed, or otherwise work with the organizer to pick a new time or let them know the decision.
-- **Pepare the agenda for any newly-added meetings**: [Meeting agenda prep](https://docs.google.com/document/d/1gH3IRRgptrqSYzBFy-77g98JROTL8wqrazJIMkp-Gb4/edit#heading=h.i7mkhr6m123r) is especially important to help the CEO focus and transition quickly in and between meetings.
+- **Prepare the agenda for any newly-added meetings**: [Meeting agenda prep](https://docs.google.com/document/d/1gH3IRRgptrqSYzBFy-77g98JROTL8wqrazJIMkp-Gb4/edit#heading=h.i7mkhr6m123r) is especially important to help the CEO focus and transition quickly in and between meetings.
   - In the notes document include:
     1. LinkedIn profile link of all outside participants
     2. Screen-shot of LinkedIn profile pic